Trump tries to command the narrative. Now he can only sit in silence

 Mr Trump’s time-tested legal strategy – throw everything at the court to buy time – has failed.
 The trial is underway.
 Jurors will be seated.
 Witnesses are being scheduled.
 Within a few weeks, a verdict could be reached.

-“Defence cannot continue to submit promotion letters, or motions, or requests to reargue, or for the court to reconsider, every single decision,” Judge Merchan told Mr Trump’s attorneys on Friday.
+“Defence cannot continue to submit premotion letters, or motions, or requests to reargue, or for the court to reconsider, every single decision,” Judge Merchan told Mr Trump’s attorneys on Friday.

 “Defence is literally targeting individual decisions one by one by one by one,” he added.
 “That has to end ...
 There comes to a point where you accept my rulings ...
 I’ve entertained your motions.
 I’ve entertained your arguments in good faith.”